What Happens If You're Arrested for Gun Crimes?

 Briefs were filed, and the defense could get the gun suppressed; the prosecutors had to dismiss the case once the weapon was suppressed because they now had no evidence against my client.

-Now, that doesn't happen in every single case, but that's one of the things that we try to look at when evaluating a gun case when there was a search done.
-Often, my client tells me they felt the search was illegal, so we will try to figure out if we can mount a good argument in that regard, and we can't always do it.
+Now, that doesn't happen in every case, but that's one of the things that we try to look at when evaluating a gun case where a search was conducted.
+Often, my clients tell me they felt the search was illegal, so we will try to figure out if we can mount a good argument in that regard, and we can't always do it.

 Sometimes the police are acting under the exception of the warrant requirement, or they've got some other law; for example, officer safety allows them to do many things – to pat people down and quickly search areas depending on the circumstances.
 There are all kinds of little loopholes the police use to search people and find weapons effectively.